Best Dubai off-plan developers 2026: delivery record, service charge, my Buy/Hold/Avoid map

 Plan D – 60/40 or 70/30 post-handover

 60–70% over construction, 30–40% in monthly installments for 24–36 months after handover.
-Common with DAMAC, Binghatti, Danube, Azizi.
-The trade-off: it is not free – the developer prices the financing cost into the headline.
+Common with DAMAC, Binghatti, Danube.
+The trade-off: it isn't free – the developer prices the financing cost into the headline.
 A 70/30 post-handover at AED 1,800/sqft is roughly equivalent to a 90/10 plan at AED 1,670/sqft once you discount the post-handover financing cost at 7%.

-Plan E – 1% monthly (Danube, Samana variants)
+Plan E – 1% monthly (Danube, some Binghatti variants)

 Headline 1%-per-month payment plan.
 The structure is usually 10–20% on booking, then 1% per month for 60–80 months.
 Embedded financing premium is real – model it before you sign.
 For a buyer with a non-resident mortgage option, the bank financing is often cheaper than the post-handover plan.

-- JVC – multiple thousands of incoming units in the 2026–2027 wave, primarily from Binghatti, DAMAC satellite plays, and smaller developers.
+- JVC – meaningful incoming-unit wave 2026–2027, primarily from multiple mid-tier developers.
 Already showing softening AED/sqft trends on resale (Bayut Q1 2026).

 - Business Bay – heavy 2027 supply wave, especially in the canal-fronting and Bay Square pockets.
 Service-charge step-ups on existing stock visible in the Mollak data.

-- MBR City / Sobha Hartland satellite – concentrated 2027–2028 deliveries; Sobha controls launch cadence on their towers but third-party developers are layering supply on adjacent plots.
+- MBR City / Sobha Hartland satellite – concentrated 2027–2028 deliveries; Sobha controls launch cadence on their towers; third-party developers are layering supply on adjacent plots.

-- Dubai South / Emaar South perimeter – large pipeline, infrastructure absorbing demand but more slowly than the unit count.
+- Dubai South / Emaar South perimeter – large pipeline; infrastructure absorbing demand more slowly than the unit count.

-Where the gap doesn't apply (the bracket safest from the correction):
+Where the supply doesn't concentrate (the bracket most insulated from any correction):

 - Emaar Beachfront, Palm Jumeirah, Palm Jebel Ali villas, Dubai Creek Harbour core – supply is constrained by topology or master-developer cadence.